mathewrtaylor/PowerBI_DimDate/README.md

 # PowerBI_DimDate
-An M Query to create a repeatable Date dimension table.
+An M Query to create a repeatable date dimension table.

 Rather than creating a table from scratch, this offers a quick way to create a date table for you to create relationships with.